 RDQM DR has two nodes, primary and secondary.
 A primary instance of a DR queue manager will be running on a single server, and another server acts as a recovery node when the secondary instance of the queue manager runs.
 Data is duplicated between the queue manager instances.
 Replication of data between primary and secondary queue managers can be synchronous or asynchronous.
 If you miss the primary queue manager, you can manually make the secondary instance into the primary instance and start the queue manager, then resume work from the same place.

 High availability is the ability of a system to remain continuously operational for a suitably over a long period of time, even in the event of some component failures.
 Royal Cyber’s MQ experts have expertise in scheming for continuous availability which typically has no data loss.
-For more information on replicated data queue manager, you can email us at [email protected] or visit www.royalcyber.com.
+Watch this video for more information on replicated data queue manager.
+You can also email us at [email protected] or visit www.royalcyber.com.